 22. Results/ScoreSheets.
 Both teams to inform the League Secretary of match results on the same day by 8.30pm by text.
-Any club failing to do the above will be fined £3.00.
+Any club failing to do so will be fined £3.00.

 22a.
 All scoresheets should be fully completed giving full names of players.
 Any club failing to complete the scoresheet will be fined £5.00.
-Both teams are responsible for emailing the electronic format (excel or PDF) league official scoresheet to the league secretary.
+Both teams are responsible for emailing the electronic format (excel) league official scoresheet to the league secretary.
 E-version scoresheets must reach the league secretary no later than the 3 day after the match (by Wednesday).

 23. Averages.
-At the end of the season all club secretaries shall submit to the league secretary, on or before October general meeting, full details of the following:-
+At the end of each season all club secretaries shall submit to the league secretary, before October general meeting, full details of the following:-

 i) Batting average – Min 300 runs